Prince Edward and Sophie welcomed on second leg of Caribbean tour

 This comes after the couple were warned to avoid "phoney sanctimony" over slavery by the Antigua and Barbuda Reparations Support Commission.

-The couple also visited an aviary at the botanical gardens where the Countess of Wessex.

-They also planted a tree to mark the Queen's 70-year reign and saw a tree planted by Prince Edward on a previous visit.
+The couple also visited an aviary at the botanical gardens, and planted a tree to mark the Queen's 70-year reign.